10H-K/Stock_Analysis/README.md

 # Utilizing VBA Scripting to Analyze Multiple Years of Stock Data

 ## Overview ##

 The objective of this project is to create a Visual Basic for Applications (VBA) script in Microsoft Excel that loops through three consecutive years of data for approximately 3,000 stocks and outputs summarizing information for each individual stock.
 The initial stock data is organized into five main categories: open price, close price, highest intraday price, lowest intraday price, and volume traded.
 This information is recorded for each individual stock on every single trading day throughout the course of a calendar year.
 By using VBA, this data is analyzed to determine the annual variation of each individual stock, reported as both a monetary change and corresponding percent change, along with the total volume of each stock that was traded during the course of the year.
-This condensed data is further analyzed to ascertain the specific stocks that achieved the greatest percent increase, greatest percent decrease, and greatest total volume traded during each calendar year.
-The application of VBA in this situation allowed for all of the data processing to be automated, preventing the need for a repetitive approach to the more than 750,000 rows of information contained in each worksheet.
+This condensed data is then further analyzed to ascertain the specific stocks that achieved the greatest percent increase, greatest percent decrease, and greatest total volume traded during each calendar year.
+The application of VBA in this situation allowed for all of the data processing to be automated, preventing the need for a repetitive approach to the more than 750,000 rows of raw stock data contained in each worksheet.

 ## Process ##

 The stock data that served as the basis of this project is organized into an excel workbook titled "Multiple Year Stock Data," which contains a seperate worksheet for each calendar year (2018, 2019, and 2020) under consideration.
-This particular arrangement necessitated a VBA script that would loop through each worksheet in the workbook and accomplish both levels of data analysis.
+This particular arrangement necessitates a VBA script that loops through each worksheet in the workbook and accomplishes both levels of data analysis.
 To achieve this goal, four separate Sub procedures were created in VBA:

 1) Sub StockRawDataAnalysis()
     * This Sub procedure will summarize the initial raw stock data and output the following information: